UAE: How astronomers use the ancient Duroor calendar to predict today’s weather

 He further explained that the winds from the Levant region, referred to as the Suhail winds, also impact the timing of planting and harvesting.
 “By harnessing our heritage, we can enhance sustainability efforts,” he noted, highlighting a growing trend in the UAE, particularly in Sharjah, where agricultural initiatives are being promoted.

-This ancient wisdom was brought to life during Duroor Nights, a unique desert camping experience that celebrated the Duroor system and its profound impact on Emirati life on Saturday, November 16, at Wadi Modaynah Dam in Ras Al Khaimah.
-This event was part of ongoing efforts to promote sustainability and cultural heritage in the UAE.
+This ancient wisdom was brought to life during Duroor Nights , a unique desert camping experience that celebrated the Duroor system and its profound impact on Emirati life.
+Held at Wadi Modaynah Dam in Ras Al Khaimah on Saturday, November 16, this event was part of ongoing efforts to promote sustainability and cultural heritage in the UAE.

 With zero light pollution, the clear night sky provided a stunning backdrop for stargazing.
 Attendees observed celestial wonders through telescopes, capturing images of stars and planets while learning about the Duroor system’s significance in Emirati culture.

-As the sun set, participants gathered to safely observe its descent through specialized equipment.
-Mohammed Talafha, an astronomical observer, led this session, emphasizing the importance of using protective filters.
+As the sun set, participants gathered to safely observe its descent through specialised equipment.
+Mohammed Talafha, an astronomical observer, led this session, emphasising the importance of using protective filters.
 “The sun is one of the brightest objects in our sky, but it can also be dangerous to observe without proper precautions,” he explained.

 As the night deepened, telescopes were set up to view the moon and stars.
 Attendees marvelled at the intricate details of lunar craters and the shimmering constellations above.
 The experience fostered a sense of community and shared purpose, as participants engaged in discussions about how modern practices can align with the wisdom of the past.